Lantern

 dotnet new classlib -n exploit

-with the basic files for a class library project.
+This creates a new directory named `exploit` with the basic files for a class library project.

 **2.Navigate to the Project Directory:**

-Change to the newly created exploit
+Change to the newly created `exploit` directory:

 cd exploit